HFMorais/low-resource-youtube-playtime/README.md

 - Python 3
 - ffmpeg
 - Configure mpv to use yt-dlp as default for youtube videos.
 If your not sure how to do this, please use the install prerequisite script (debian only (for now))

+For the "scrapper" you may need something extra (python libs, both added in the prerequisite script)

+- feedparser
+- tabulate